Handbook

 School Time

 All students are to be dropped off and picked up in the designated areas.
+Supervision of our students is a top priority.
 For the students’ safety, please do not drop any students off earlier than 8:00 a.m.
-Supervision of our students is a top priority.
 Staff members are required to report to their designated supervision areas at 8:00 a.m.
 Parents that continually disregard this rule will be reported to the proper authorities.

 Tardy Policy